 The following rules apply to students wishing to take resits in these qualifications:

-Other than the final resit arrangements above, there are no resit rules for GCE AS/A Level, Principal Learning and Level 3 Certificate; candidates may resit units as many times as they wish.
+Other than the final resit arrangements above, there are no resit rules for AS and A Level and Level 3 Certificate; candidates may resit units as many times as they wish.
 Centres simply need to make the required unit entries.
 The best result will then count towards certification.

-To retake a GCE AS/A Level or Principal Learning qualification, candidates can resit all units or resit some units and re-use others.
+To retake an AS or A Level qualification, candidates can resit all units or resit some units and re-use others.
 The best result for each unit will then count towards certification.

 However, candidates may only re-enter for certification if they have retaken at least one unit which was used towards the first certification result or, where there are optional units, if they have taken another option.
 Otherwise, candidates may not re-certificate with a set of unit results which is identical to that which existed previously, whether for the purpose of getting all their subject grades on the same certificate or for any other reason.

-To obtain an Advanced GCE/Advanced GCE (Double Award), candidates do not need to have been entered for AS GCE/AS GCE (Double Award) first.
+To obtain an A Level Double Award, candidates do not need to have been entered for the AS Level Double Award first.

 A ‘carry forward’ option exists for GCE MEI Mathematics Units 4753, 4758 and 4776 which allows candidates to carry forward a coursework mark from a previous series, whilst resitting the examined component.